mharris717/ember-drag-drop/README.md

 On drop of an item in the list, the sortableObjectList is re-ordered and the sortEndAction is fired unless the optional parameter 'enableSort' is false.
 You can check out an example of this is action [here](http://mharris717.github.io/ember-drag-drop/)

-useSwap defaults to true and is optional.
+`useSwap` defaults to true and is optional.
 If you set it to false, then the sort algorithm will cascade the swap of items, pushing the values down the list.
 [See Demo](http://mharris717.github.io/ember-drag-drop/horizontal)

+`inPlace` defaults to false and is optional.
+If you set it to true, then the original list will be mutated instead of making a copy.

-The sortingScope is optional and only needed if you have multiple lists on the screen that you want to share dragging between.
+`sortingScope` is optional and only needed if you have multiple lists on the screen that you want to share dragging between.
 [See Demo](http://mharris717.github.io/ember-drag-drop/multiple)

 **Note: It's important that you add the isSortable=true to each draggable-object or else that item will be draggable, but will not change the order of any item.
 Also if you set a custom sortingScope they should be the same for the sortable-object and the draggable-objects it contains.**